 Actions on speakers in the room:

 Clicking on the ... button for speakers will open a dropdown with actions you can perform on speakers in the room.
-Here you can stop a speaker's video, change their displayed name, ask them to unmute their mic, or kick them out of the stream:
+Here you can kick out the speaker from the live stream, add the speaker to the live stream but with audio only (no video), or change the speaker's name as displayed in the thumbnail and the live broadcast.

 - Start broadcasting live